sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * Since 7 October 2023 and as of 24 January 2024, 360 Palestinians have been killed, including 92 children, across the West Bank, including East Jerusalem

+In double nested brackets you'll see the distance number and which string matched (though more than one string may have matched).
+For example: ((34 for #2)) would be a distance of 34 vs. the second template string in the list above.

 ---

 ## 2024-02-16